Advanced CSS Units & Functions¶

 Better yet, define the header height as a CSS custom property and reference it:

-If the header height changes, update one property instead of finding every calc() reference.
+Now when the header height changes, update one property instead of finding every calc() reference.

 Responsive Section Padding¶